New Water Reclamation Facility strengthens Clayton’s infrastructure

 The Town of Clayton is constructing the new Sam’s Branch Water Reclamation Facility (SBWRF) on the banks of the Neuse River.
 Upon completion, the Town’s existing Little Creek Wastewater Treatment Plant (LCWWTP) will be decommissioned.
 A new regional pump station located at the site will convey the current WWTP flow to the new SBWRF.

 The design includes three duty pumps and one standby pump.
 In the first phase, two 200 HP pumps and two 100 HP pumps were installed.
 With 200 HP pumps running, the resulting initial phase design point will be 6,300 GPM at 146 FT TDH.
-The 100 HP pumps running together have the same capacity as one full-size pump and will meet anticipated low-flow conditions in the initial years of the pump station operation.
+The 100 HP pumps running together have the same capacity as one full-size pump.
+It will meet anticipated low-flow conditions in the initial years of the pump station operation.

 The $18 million portion of the overall project is funded by SRF loans and ARPA earmark money.
 WithersRavenel helped the Town apply for some of the funding for the more than $200 million overall project.
 We are also providing grant/loan administration services.